-The word “ouno” is a name in both Finnish and Japanese, my two favourite nations for design.
+The word “ouno” is a name in both Finnish and Japanese, two favourite nations for design.
 Apropos of nothing, the word also contains the symbols for both zero and one, and it’s the same right side up as upside down.
-My dad was a mathematician in love with puzzles, and maybe that is why I like these things.
+My father was a mathematician in love with puzzles, and maybe that is why I like these things.

 My current book project, on the massive UN gathering in Vancouver in 1976 that spawned UN Habitat, is described at bottom.

 I am also involved, from time to time, in civic troublemaking regarding development, demolition and property speculation.
 In 2010 I co-founded a coalition that defeated a supposedly done deal for a megacasino in downtown Vancouver.
 This began as an arts-led initiative to protest unique-in-Canada cuts to arts investment (how the one led to the other is a long story), and continues as a fight against non-transparent government and backroom deals.